55 |Part 2 of —–21 Muromachi Period Sword (室町時代刀)

 Kawagane (側鉄: Outer steel) —– Age-gitae (上鍛: Finish forging )

-At the end of Shita-gitae, chisel the block of Tamahagane so that it can be separated into two or three sections Quench in water Cool down Break it into pieces along with the markings Combine these pieces and repeat the heating, hammering, and folding processes.
+At the end of shita-gitae, chisel the block of tamahagane so that it can be separated into two or three sections Quench in water Cool down Break it into pieces along the markings Combine these pieces, and repeat the heating, hammering, and folding processes.

-Usually, the folding process is done 6 to 7 times for Shita-gitae (base forging) and 6 to 7 times for Age-gitae (finish forging).
-Total 12 times or so depending on the original carbon contents in the Tamahagane used.
-This process is for Kawa-gane (側金)
+Usually, the folding process happens 6 to 7 times for shita-gitae (base forging) and 6 to 7 times for age-gitae (finish forging).
+The total is about 12 times, depending on the original carbon content in the tamahagane used.
+This process is for kawa-gane (側金).

 Purpose of heating hammering and folding

-• Each time the heating and folding process is done, Tamahagane loses carbon content.
-For outer steel, the ideal carbon content should be approximately 0.6%.
-If the carbon content is too high, steel is hard, and as a result, the sword can crack.
-If it is too low, the sword will be too soft and can bend.
-Swordsmiths judge by their eyes to determine the right amount of carbon content.
-This is the professionalism and the art of sword-making.
+• Each time the heating and folding process is done, tamahagane loses some carbon content.
+For outer steel, the ideal carbon content should be about 0.6%.
+If the carbon content is too high, the steel is hard, so the sword may crack.
+If it is too low, the sword will be too soft and may bend.
+Swordsmiths rely on their eyes to judge the correct level of carbon content.
+This is the professionalism and the artistry of sword-making.

-• Each heating and folding processes create many layers of thin steel that create the Ji-hada pattern (surface patterns like wood grain, burl look, straight grain, or a mixture of those)
+• Each heating and folding process creates multiple layers of thin steel that form the ji-hada pattern (surface designs such as wood grain, burl look, straight grain, or a combination of these).

 Shin-gane (inner steel 芯鉄)

-Shin-gane is the inner metal that is softer steel with less carbon.
-By having softer inside, the sword has flexibility.
-Having hard outer steel with higher carbon with softer steel inside prevents the sword from cracking or breaking.
-To make the Shin-gane steel, mix softer steel with Tamahagane.
-Repeat the same process as Kawa-gane.
+Shin-gane is the inner metal, which is a softer steel with less carbon.
+Having a softer inside makes the sword more flexible.
+Having a hard outer steel with higher carbon and softer steel inside prevents the sword from cracking or breaking.
+To make the shin-gane, mix softer steel with tamahagane.
+Repeat the same process as you would with kawa-gane.

-Wrap the Shin-gane with the Kawa-gane, then weld two pieces together by heating, hammering, and stretch out to make a steel bar.
-There are several ways to wrap the Shin-gane, but the most common way is called Kobuse (甲伏).
-The illustration below is the cross-section.
+Wrap the shin-gane with the kawa-gane, then weld the two pieces together by heating, hammering, and stretching to form a steel bar.
+There are several ways to wrap the shin-gane, but the most common is called kobuse (甲伏).
+The illustration below shows a cross-section.

 32 Kobuse drawing